 This series also underlyingly questions the perennity of Digital Art itself.

-Three aluminium prints from the series are hung on the wall.
+For this show, three aluminium prints from the series are hung on the wall.
 Nearby, three screens are placed chaotically on the floor.
 They are enclosed in a kind of futuristic archaeological site where a 3D lidar scanner has replaced the dusty soil, trowels and brushes of yesteryear.

 The “Obsology” series currently includes: